JonasGeiping/website/content/publication/geiping-composite-2018/index.md

   when the nonconvex majorizers are solved to global optimality.
 Finally, we illustrate the behavior of our algorithm for depth superresolution from raw time-of-flight data.
-publication: '*SIAM J. Imaging Sci.*'
+publication: '*SIAM Journal on Imaging Sciences*'
 doi: 10.1137/18M1171989
 ---